Two is a number humans can really deal with.

 Since the majority of transmissions involve the popular minority, once that group gets immune, whether by vaccination or infection, and therefore no longer is transmitting the disease, most opportunities for transmission are ended.

 So now, in your mind, run the game.
 Start with no zombies at all, and everyone milling around having their lives.
-Then the excitement starts with an unexpected but actually predictable event, let's say, when some poor 9-year-old accidentally shoots their NRA gun safety instructor (because "guns don't kill people, people do").
+Then the excitement starts with an unexpected but actually predictable event, let's say, when some poor 9-year-old accidentally shoots their NRA gun safety instructor (because "guns don't kill people, people do"), who starts being zombified and shooting other people, too.
 Immediately the whole thing starts off, just like a pandemic.
 We hear a few pops, then a poppety-pop-pop rattle, then it rises to a roar, eventually it slows down and finally stops, or maybe it becomes a constant background noise.
 Just like a fire in a fireplace or a forest, or any other exponential growth process bounded by limited resources.

 We can do a bunch of cool math about this kind of scenario.
 Everyone knows R0, right?: